-Liz Honegger is in her third season as Director of Basketall Operations with the Indiana women's basketball program.
-Honegger, who was an all-conference player at Bowling Green State University, is a native of the Hoosier state and a former Indiana high school all-star.
+Liz Honegger is in her third season as Director of Basketball Operations with the Indiana women's basketball program.

-Honegger arrived in Bloomington after spending two seasons as an assistant coach at West Virginia University of Technology.
-Prior to that, she worked at the high school level as a girl's varsity basketball coach and spent years volunteering with the high school senior Indiana All-Star team with their preparation for the annual series against the Kentucky All Stars.
+Prior to that, she worked at the high school level as a girl's varsity basketball coach and volunteered for seven years with the high school senior Indiana All-Star team with its preparation for the annual series against the Kentucky All Stars.

-Prior to her time at Bowling Green, Honegger was a four-year letterwinner at Lafayette Jefferson High School, where she was an all-state first team selection by both the Associated Press and the Indiana Coaches of Girls Sport Association.
+Prior to her stop at Bowling Green, Honegger was a four-year letterwinner at Lafayette Jefferson High School, where she was a first team all-state selection by both the Associated Press and the Indiana Coaches of Girls Sport Association.
 She earned an Indiana All Star nod after leading the Bronchos to a 17-5 record as a senior while averaging a double-double with 24.4 points and 12.
-8 rebounds.
+8 rebounds per game.